marielzguerra/ITBA-3207_TeamCodePoltergiests/README.md

-## **A Data Exploration of Carbon Emission to Improve the Implementation of NDC in the Philippines**
+## **A Data Exploration of Greenhouse Gas Emission to Improve the Implementation of NDC in the Philippines**

 **Introduction**